 Bocconi is committed to education with a global perspective.
 In addition to its approximately 13,000 undergraduates, Bocconi hosts over 500 exchange students each year from more than 100 partner schools in 44 countries.

 The Bocconi University exchange program provides BC students with an opportunity to immerse themselves in one of the leading universities in Europe, where they can take courses in economics, business administration, and law.
+This program is best suited for business and/or economics majors as Bocconi is a business school.

 A wide variety of courses taught in English are available.
 Students with sufficient language background may also take courses in Italian.
 Prior to the start of the academic year, students spend several weeks developing Italian language skills through the mandatory Italian Crash Course.
 Following this course, students enroll in a minimum of four university courses taught in English or Italian.